iterative/dvc.org/static/docs/command-reference/get.md

 > See `dvc get-url` to download data from other supported URLs.

 After running this command successfully, the data found in the `url` `path` is created in the current working directory, with its original file name.
+Furthermore, if the target repository is local and, doesn't have a default remote set up, dvc will try to get the cache from the target repository's cache directory.

 ## Options